 The Q90R is a 4K UHD (3840 x 2160) display.
 I tested the 64.5-inch (65-inch class) version which costs a not inconsiderable $2,800.
 Like all of Samsung’s pricier TVs, it utilizes Samsung’s One Connect breakout box, which houses all the ports, the power supply, and most of the processing power.
 It attaches to the Q90R via a single optical cable, hence the moniker.

-The One Connect’s ports include four HDMI 2.1 (2.0 plus some 2.1 features), optical S/PDIF digital audio out, a coax connector, three USB ports on the side, plus Ethernet and RS-232C.
+The One Connect’s ports include four HDMI 2.0 (plus 2.1 bandwidth on one), optical S/PDIF digital audio out, a coax connector, three USB ports on the side, plus Ethernet and RS-232C.
 There’s an 802.11ac Wi-Fi adapter and Bluetooth 5.0 radio onboard as well.
 The remote relies on the latter plus infrared for power on/power off.

 The Q90R weighs approximately 63 pounds without the stand, but because the ports and circuitry are in the 6-pound, 15.5 x 5.2 x 2.5-inch One Connect box, the TV measures a mere 1.6 inches thick at its thickest.
 The frame of the Q90R is also very thin and essentially disappears when you start viewing.

 Software features include an improved ambient mode, which allows you to upload a digital photo that matches the wall behind the TV, seemingly rendering the TV’s screen transparent.
 Alternatively, you can display digital photos or works of art as though the TV was a picture frame.